 She said there should be an acknowledgement instead that the actions of the Secretary of State are undermining the climate consensus for short-term electoral gains and populist messaging.

 In the same parliamentary debate, Liberal Democrats MP Wera Hobhouse strongly criticised the move.
-She argued that it is unforgivable that the Government has scrapped the requirement for landlords to upgrade homes to an EPC grade C rating by 2028 at the latest.
+She argued that it is unforgivable that the Government has scrapped the requirement for tenants-increasingly-love-corporate-landlords'>landlords to upgrade homes to an EPC grade C rating by 2028 at the latest.
 In her opinion, a comprehensive home insulation scheme will help reduce bills and lower carbon emissions this winter.

 Hobhouse plans to propose a measure that aligns with Conservative principles, focusing on incentivising through tax breaks.
-She has urged the Secretary of State to consider allowing landlords to offset spending on insulation against their income tax bills.
+She has urged the Secretary of State to consider allowing tenants-increasingly-love-corporate-landlords'>landlords to offset spending on insulation against their income tax bills.
 This move would benefit tenants by ensuring they reside in warm, comfortable homes.

-The Energy Security and Net Zero Secretary Claire Coutinho dismissed the proposals, asserting that the government opted against the policy of compelling landlords to upgrade properties because of potential excessive costs, estimated at up to 15,000 per unit.
+The Energy Security and Net Zero Secretary Claire Coutinho dismissed the proposals, asserting that the government opted against the policy of compelling tenants-increasingly-love-corporate-landlords'>landlords to upgrade properties because of potential excessive costs, estimated at up to 15,000 per unit.
 Coutinho argued that imposing such expenses on families nationwide would result in the costs getting invariably transferred to rents and might exacerbate shortages in the private rented sector.
 She stressed the government's concern about the potential economic burden on families and the potential adverse effects on the availability of rental properties.

 Meet our Expert Property Commentators